alihashmiii/curvatureMeasure/README.md

 # curvatureMeasure

+**Note: Presently correcting a bug for circle Fit.
+Will update the correction in a few moments**

 `curvatureMeasure.m` is a Mathematica script for calculating curvature along the boundary of an image object.
 Note: sensitive to boundary discretization and the bin selected for circle fits.

 #### image